Doctor of Ministry

 Research Component: Thesis of 60,000 words maximum including footnotes/endnotes but excluding bibliography and appendices, under the direction of a supervisor; and compulsory participation in the Research Degree Workshop and the Research Seminars.

-Doctor of Ministry by Coursework Thesis: Coursework (60%) and Research (40%) – in which coursework assessments contribute to the development of the final research project.
+Doctor of Ministry by cohort 100% research and thesis – assisted by milestone tasks which contribute to the final development of the research project.

-Research Component: Thesis of 50,000 to 60,000 words maximum, including footnotes/endnotes but excluding bibliography and appendices, under the direction of a supervisor; Assessments completed during coursework stages should contribute to the completed thesis; and compulsory participation in the Research Degree Workshop and Research Seminars.
+Research Component: Thesis of 60,000 words maximum, including footnotes/endnotes but excluding bibliography and appendices, under the direction of two supervisors.
+Milestone tasks should contribute to building the content of the completed thesis.
+Compulsory participation in Research Seminars.
+Candidates will have an additional two years to complete thesis writing following the conclusion of the three-year milestone component.

 Knowledge